The types of building drawings required for the execution of projects are prepared by the Architect. Structural consultant and other consultants.

 - North direction.

 - Boundaries as per the latest site demarcation (theodolite survey) given to the Architect by site engineers.

 - Existing well, bore-well, electric pole. telephone pole, overhead existing telephone, and electrical lines, overhead high tension line, hutments, and all other structures marked on the theodolite survey drawing.

-- Building setbacks, other buildings or structure obstructing structures, sufficient set back for septic tank, etc.
+- Building setbacks, other buildings or structure obstructing structures, sufficient set back for septic tanks, etc.

 - Road, septic tank, U.G.W.T., bore well, pump-room, garden, transformer room, society office location, size, details, etc.

 - Check the sizes of a septic tank and U.G.W.T. in consultation with the plumbing of the existing consultant.